ElektraInitiative/libelektra/doc/usecases/snippet_sharing/UC_authenticate.md

 - **Precondition:** Website opened
 - **Main success scenario:** User successfully authenticates against the server.
 The websites changes its state to authenticated, which enables more features (e.g. creation of snippets).
 - **Alternative scenario:** The authentication was not successful (e.g. wrong credentials).
-The user is prompted to check his credentials and retry.
+The user is prompted to check their credentials and retry.
 - **Error scenario:** Technical problems prevent the authentication from succeeding (e.g. connection issues).
 The user is informed about the issue.
 - **Postcondition:** Website is in authenticated state, meaning that all subsequent requests will use the authentication token to identify to the server.
 - **Non-functional Constraints:**